pbogden/observable-jupyter-demos/docs/README.md

 No. Integrating JavaScript into Python used to be hard, but not anymore -- you no longer need to be a front-end web dev to do it.
 The purpose of the demo is to show how it's done.
-Once things are set up, it's easy to create custom data visualizations in Jupyter notebooks (or Colab) without touching the JavaScript.
+Once things are set up, it's easy to create custom data visualizations with Python in Jupyter notebooks (or Colab) without touching the JavaScript.

 **It can't be that easy.
 What's the catch?**